 |Mapbox Studio (limited number of exports per account)|

 The following formats are not supported as a map export option and are not on our road map for integration:

 You can get a static image of your map by formatting a URL with your specific values to make the request.
 See the Mapbox Static API documentation for more information about available parameters and values.

-To learn how to build a Static API request, check out the Mapbox Static API playground.
+To learn how to build a Static API request, explore the Mapbox Static API playground.

 You can add overlays to any maps made with the Static API.
 An overlay is data that can be added on top of the map at request time.
 Overlays are comma separated and can be a mix of valid GeoJSON, custom markers, paths, or polygons.
 Read more about how to add an overlay to a static map in our API documentation.

 The Mapbox Studio print panel allows you to export high resolution images of custom map styles.
 Click the printer icon to toggle the print panel on and off.
 Position your map and specify Print export settings in the print panel.
-Settings include image dimensions (in inches or centimeters), resolution (in ppi), and file format (png or jpg).
+Settings include image dimensions (in inches or centimeters), resolution (in pixels per inch), and file format (PNG or JPG).
 The maximum image export is 8,000 px by 8,000 px.